mehdimashayekhi/Mehdi-Mashayekhi-blog.github.io/_posts/2019-08-01-Unsupervised-Representation-Learning-for-NLP.md

 {: style="width: 25%;" class="center"}
 *Fig. 4.
 Recap of Transformer Encoder model architecture.
 (Image source: [Transformer paper](https://arxiv.org/abs/1706.03762))*

+Positional encoding conceptually presents the model a temporal clue or “bias” about how information should be gathered, or in other words, where to attend.
+So, rather than including bias statically into the initial embedding, one can inject the same information into the attention score of each layer.

 Consider that we have a query of length `seq_len`, a memory of  length `mem_len`, and key of length `klen= mem_len+seq_len`.
 Note that the relative distance $$(i-j)$$ between query $$q_i$$ and key vector $$k_j$$ can only be integer form 0 to `mem_len+seq_len-1`.
 So, eventually we want a positional matrix of shape `[(seq_len)  x (mem_len+seq_len)]`.
 To get the desired matrix, it’s efficient  to construct a matrix of shape `[(seq_len)  x (mem_len+2*seq_len)]`, and then sliced it out to get the desired parts and reshape.
 Fig. 5 shows an example in which we have a memory of length 3, a sequence of length 5, and a tensor of shape `[5 x (3+2*5)]`.
 And imagine query in reversed order.
 So the relative distance for the first token of query, varies from 5 to 12, and so on and so forth.
 The red rectangles show the desired slices for each token of the query.
 Look at the code snippets below on the implementation details.

 ![OPTIONS]({{ '/assets/images/positional_encoding_illu.png' | relative_url }})